 Once you have a strong employer brand in place, another critical step you need to convert prospective job seekers into applicants is creating a simple application process.
-With so many job opportunities at the tips of their fingers – and many job boards and other channels offering the option of one-click apply – the last thing and job seeker wants to do is fill out several pages of a lengthy application.
+With many individuals devoting all of their freetime to applying to jobs, a simple application process could be the difference between submitting an application or passing on your company entirely — especially since many job boards and other channels offer the option of one-click apply.
+The last thing any job seeker wants to do is fill out several pages of a lengthy application.
 If your applications are too time consuming and complex, you will drive top talent away.

 A recent study from The Center for Generational Kinetics, found that younger job seekers in particular are not willing to spend the time on lengthy job applications.
 In fact, more than 60 percent of Generation Z job seekers are only willing to spend 15 minutes or less on a job application.

-The historically-low unemployment rate makes hiring highly competitive, meaning your team can’t afford to miss out on quality applicants simply because your job applications are too complicated.
+With reduced headcounts and tighter margins, hiring the best applicants for every role is more important than ever, so your team can’t afford to miss out on quality applicants simply because your job applications are too complicated.
 Below, we’ve outlined several ways to simplify your job application process and support an engaging experience for job seekers.

 1. Keep Your Applications Short and Concise